Fasano: Transport

 Fasano station is an important stop, both for regional and long-distance trains, on the Adriatic railway.
 The SS 16 highway "Adriatica" Padova-Otranto serves the town with two exits, "Fasano" and "Savelletri".

 Sport

-The A.S.
-Fasano is the town's football club, and its home ground is the Vito Curlo Stadium.
-The local handball clubs are the Junior Fasano and Roberto Serra Fasano.
+A.S.
+Fasano is the town's main football club.
+It plays its home matches at the Vito Curlo Stadium, which has a capacity of around 2,000 spectators.